 Wave and flower Illustration by Watanabe Seitei.
 This is one of my favorites in the collection.
 I love the color of the wave and that fact that it is illustrated in a circle.

 An illustration of an oriental style teapot/kettle.
 It looks like there is a dragon on the spout.

 The robe in this print looks like a Yukata.
 The is an unlined cotton unisex summer kimono worn in casual settings and bathhouses.

 Another landscape illustration from the Bijutsu Sekai, but this one has more colors in the pattern than the others.

-If you enjoyed these vintage Japanese art prints, check out the many other free printable vintage art and design illustrations on the site such as those of Helen Hyde.
-There are also many other Japanese themed vintage illustration collections too including:
+If you enjoyed these vintage Japanese art prints, check out the many other traditional Japanese patterns free printable vintage art and design illustrations on the site, such as those of Helen Hyde.
+There are also many other Japanese themed vintage illustration collections too, including: